Healthy Lakeshore Properties

 Photo Credit: Southwest Nova Biosphere Reserve

-How Can I Enjoy my Property While Maintaining a Riparian Buffer?
+How can I Enjoy my Property While Maintaining a Riparian Buffer?

 Recreation on and around the lake are a key part of enjoying your lakeshore property.
 Recreation with friends and family, and maintaining a natural lakeshore do not have to be mutually exclusive.
 Some ways you can maintain a healthy shoreline and riparian buffer while still enjoying your property are: